ckeditor/ckeditor5/docs/builds/guides/development/custom-builds.md

 This will install the package and add it to `package.json`.
 You can also edit `package.json` manually.

 <info-box hint>
-	Due to a non-deterministic way how npm installs packages, it is recommended to run `rm -rf node_modules && npm install` when in doubt.
+	Due to the non-deterministic way how npm installs packages, it is recommended to run `rm -rf node_modules && npm install` when in doubt.
 This will prevent some packages from getting installed more than once in `node_modules/` (which might lead to broken builds).

 	You can also give [Yarn](https://yarnpkg.com/lang/en/) a try.
 </info-box>